eklem/otp-messaging/README.md

 ### Encryption/decryption
 To encrypt a message and send it via some message tool, Messenger, SMS or something else.
 And receive and decrypt.

+### One time pads & Local first
+To be able to encrypt and decrypt, two users need to share one or more one-time pads.
+That can only happen when two users meet in real life.
+One user generate a set of OTP's and transfer to the other.
+So far the thought is to do it over sound.
+This ensures that total strangers can't start sending encrypted messages to kids.
+It must be to people that agree to set it up.

 ## Scope and out of scope
 The actual sending and receiving of messages is out of scope for this application.
 It will encrypt and decrypt.
 And possibly have a browser extension that does the decryption part automatically.